tjol/toy-notebooks/README.md

 # tjol's Toy Notebooks

-This repository is a place for me to keep [Jupyter][] notebooks looking at quatitative questions I happen to find interesting at the time.
+This repository is a place for me to keep [Jupyter][] notebooks looking at quantitative questions I happen to find interesting at the time.

 Jupyter notebooks can be [viewed online][nbviewer] using the Jupyter NBviewer.